Frequently Asked Questions

 As the State has implemented its quarantine measures to protect public health, DECD has tried to ensure that people who live outside of Maine have access to their personal property in Maine.
 As such, the Department worked with municipalities to establish a process that allows non-Maine residents access to and use of their property, but these individuals are prohibited from engaging with others while here.
 The Department believes that upholds the intent of the quarantine, which is to limit interaction, while also allowing people access to their property.

 Q. Is everyone required to wear a face covering?

 Yes, all individuals must wear cloth face covering in public settings.
 For more details, please consult this face coverings FAQ.

 Q. If we are operating our restaurants in tents outdoors, can we close the sides?

-A. The free airflow of outdoor spaces lowers the transmission risk of COVID-19, which is primarily transmitted through the air.
+The free airflow of outdoor spaces lowers the transmission risk of COVID-19, which is primarily transmitted through the air.
 Closing a tent removes that benefit.
 For that reason, businesses that use tents for their customers need to keep the sides up to maintain airflow, even if there is inclement weather.